hurwitzlab/occ-plan-b/README.md

-A mock Agave API access node for testing and developing Hadoop apps on a private cluster.
+A mock Agave API access node for deploying apps and VMs to remote clusters.

 Setup
 =====